Ecuador: Economy

 Ecuador has a developing economy that is highly dependent on commodities, namely petroleum and agricultural products.
 The country is classified as an upper-middle-income country.
 Ecuador's economy is the eighth largest in Latin America and experienced an average growth of 4.6% between 2000 and 2006.
 From 2007 to 2012, Ecuador's GDP grew at an annual average of 4.3 percent, above the average for Latin America and the Caribbean, which was 3.5%, according to the United Nations' Economic Commission for Latin American and the Caribbean (ECLAC).
-Ecuador was able to maintain relatively superior growth during the crisis.
+Ecuador was able to maintain relatively superior growth during the 2008 financial crisis.
 In January 2009, the Central Bank of Ecuador (BCE) put the 2010 growth forecast at 6.88%.
 In 2011, its GDP grew at 8% and ranked third highest in Latin America, behind Argentina (2nd) and Panama (1st).
 Between 1999 and 2007, GDP doubled, reaching $65,490 million according to BCE.

 The inflation rate until January 2008, was about 1.14%, the highest in the past year, according to the government.
 The monthly unemployment rate remained at about 6 and 8 percent from December 2007 until September 2008; however, it went up to about 9 percent in October and dropped again in November 2008 to 8 percent.
 Unemployment mean annual rate for 2009 in Ecuador was 8.5% because the global economic crisis continued to affect the Latin American economies.
 From this point, unemployment rates started a downward trend: 7.6% in 2010, 6.0% in 2011, and 4.8% in 2012.

 The extreme poverty rate declined significantly between 1999 and 2010.
 In 2001, it was estimated at 40% of the population, while by 2011 the figure dropped to 17.4% of the total population.
 This is explained to an extent by emigration and the economic stability achieved after adopting the U.S. dollar as official means of transaction (before 2000, the Ecuadorian sucre was prone to rampant inflation).
 However, starting in 2008, with the bad economic performance of the nations where most Ecuadorian emigrants work, the reduction of poverty has been realized through social spending, mainly in education and health.

 Oil accounts for 40% of exports and contributes to maintaining a positive trade balance.
 Since the late 1960s, the exploitation of oil increased production, and proven reserves are estimated at 6.51 billion barrels as of 2011.
-In late 2021, Ecuador had to declare a Force majeure for oil exports due to erosion near key pipelines (privately owned OCP pipeline and state-owned SOTE pipeline) in the Amazon.
+In late 2021, Ecuador had to declare a force majeure for oil exports due to erosion near key pipelines (privately owned OCP pipeline and state-owned SOTE pipeline) in the Amazon.
 It lasted about three weeks, totalling just over $500 million economic losses, before their production returned to its normal level of 435000 oilbbl/d in early 2022.